 The Group issued its second “Analysis of Subprime Mortgage Servicing Performance” Tuesday, based on data collected from subprime mortgage servicers for the period October 2007 through January 2008.
-The Group’s first report was issued February 7.
-[Go to April 22, 2008, Report.
-February 7, 2008, Report.]
+The group’s first report was issued February 7.

 “The collective efforts of servicers and government officials to date have not translated into meaningful improvement in foreclosure prevention outcomes,” the report said, despite widely-publicized campaigns to encourage homeowners in trouble to seek help, and initiatives by servicers to “fast-track” loan modifications.

-Major findings of the Foreclosure Working Group included:
+Major findings of the Foreclosure Working Group include: